What do you need if you travel to Philippines?

 Note: Visa policies may change, so it's important to check the latest requirements before travel.

-Toll Roads in the Philippines
+Toll Roads in The Philippines

 The Philippines has several toll roads, particularly around major cities like Metro Manila.
 Key expressways include the North Luzon Expressway (NLEX), South Luzon Expressway (SLEX), and the Subic-Clark-Tarlac Expressway (SCTEX).
 Toll rates vary depending on the vehicle type and the distance traveled.